Dual Attention on Pyramid Feature Maps for Image Captioning

 Given a hidden state $\mathbf{h}_{t-1}$ of RNN at the time step $t-1$, the channel-wise score $\mathbf{c}$ and channel weight vector $\beta$ are computed in a similar way to the spatial attention as follows:

-where $\mathbf{c}$ is the channel attention score vector.$\mathbf{W}_c$, $\mathbf{W}_{hc}$, $\mathbf{W}_b$ are learnable mapping matrices and $\mathbf{b}_c$, $\mathbf{b}_b$ are bias vectors, respectively.
-Note that we use the sigmoid activation function to re-weight the visual feature maps, but not the softmax function in the channel dimension.
+where $\mathbf{c}$ is the channel attention score vector. $\mathbf{W}_c$, $\mathbf{W}_{hc}$, $\mathbf{W}_b$ are learnable mapping matrices and $\mathbf{b}_c$, $\mathbf{b}_b$ are bias vectors, respectively.
+The main difference between Eq.(\ref{EQ:CE}) and Eq.(\ref{EQ:DUAL_WEIGHT}) is the linear projection terms $\mathbf{W}_s$ and $\mathbf{W}_c$, which project the feature map $\mathbf{V}$ from different dimensional perspectives.
+While the spatial attention vector $\alpha$ is to select which 2D regions can best describe the current word, the channel attention vector $\beta$ focuses on how much such features can generate the desired prediction, which can be considered as a channel regularization term.
+Also, in the channel attention, we use the sigmoid activation to re-calibrate the visual feature maps, but not the softmax function.
 This is mainly because each channel dimension works collaboratively with others, which is a joint feature representation mechanism but not ``one-hot'' vector-like to describe a small 2D region of images.
 Such a setting is similar to the self-attention used in \cite{AAAI:DESAN,CVPR18:SE}.

 By applying the two attention mechanisms, the final context vector $\mathbf{v}_t$ at the time step $t$ to predict the word probability vector $\mathbf{y}_t$ is just the summation of the spatial context vector $\mathbf{v}^{(s)}_t$ and the channel context vector $\mathbf{v}^{(c)}_t$, i.e.,